-Threats to the Bay
+Threats to the Bay and Sound

 Harmful Algal Blooms (HABs)

 With reference to some commercial shellfish species, overexploitation is tied directly to habitat destruction.
 The development of different methods of fishing to increase the catch of a declining stock has been disruptive.
 Hydraulic pumping for sea clams was once outlawed in the Bay.
-Over the past decade, however, it has been re-implemented in an attempt to increase the harvesting of these clams.
+Over the past several decades, however, it has been re-implemented in an attempt to increase the harvesting of these clams.